SamSumit007/SamSumit007/README.md

 <br/>

 - 🔭 I’m currently working on ...project where I have to made clone of any given websites
-- 🌱 I’m currently learning in Masai School as Full Stack Web Developer
+- 🌱 I’m currently looking for full time job as Full/MERN Stack Web Developer
 - 👯 I’m looking to collaborate on project where I can creating or designing a website
 - 🤔 I’m looking for help with problem solving skills
 - 💬 Ask me about the **new Technologies and Sports**